veiis/maktab-article-management/README.md

-a simple article managment system and final project for maktab sharif.
+a simple article managment system and final project of maktab sharif.

 the server run on 3000.